Toni Blackwell, associate dean of students

-Toni found her passion of working with college students and left Pace to pursue her Masters' Degree at the College of New Jersey in Trenton, New Jersey where she received her MA in Counseling and Higher Education Administration.
-Toni has begun her course work toward a Doctorate in Educational Leadership.
-She has been working in Higher Education for over thirty years and has a strong back ground in Diversity and Inclusion.
-Most recently, Toni worked at Mills College in Oakland, California as an Associate Dean of Students where she supervised Career Services, Counseling, Disability Services, Wellness and Community Outreach, and Spiritual and Religious Life.
+Toni found her passion in working with college students and left Pace to pursue her master's degree at the College of New Jersey in Trenton, New Jersey, where she received her M.A. in counseling and higher education administration.
+Toni has begun her coursework toward a doctorate in educational leadership.
+She has been working in higher education for more than 30 years and has a strong background in diversity and inclusion.
+Most recently, Toni worked as an associate dean of students at Mills College in Oakland, California, where she supervised the Career Services, Counseling, Disability Services, Wellness and Community Outreach, and Spiritual and Religious Life departments.

-Working at Berklee is allowing Toni the opportunity to continue the work she loves with college students, as well as being closer to family and friends.
+Working at Berklee is allowing Toni the opportunity to continue the work she loves with college students while being closer to family and friends.
 She is very excited about her position and is looking forward to getting to know and interact with the talented students at Berklee.

-Barbara grew up in the Metro-Boston area, where she attended Massachusetts College of Art, majoring in Illustration.
+Barbara grew up in the metro Boston area, where she attended Massachusetts College of Art, majoring in illustration.
 She has more than 20 years of experience as a receptionist; she has also worked as a freelance artist, tour guide, day care teacher, window dresser, and retail clerk.
 She enjoys travel and photography, and was in a joint show with her husband in 2005, for which they exhibited photography from Southeast Asia, Oceania, Central America, Europe, and the United States.
-She loves working in the unique, creative environment of Berklee.
+She loves working in Berklee's unique, creative environment.

 Academic Advising Staff

-Hillary comes to us directly from her graduate program at Northeastern University where she earned a M.S. in College Student Development and Counseling.
+Prior to her work at Berklee, Hillary earned a M.S. in college student development and counseling at Northeastern University.
 Hillary originally came to the Counseling and Advising Center back in September 2010 as an intern working with the international advising team.
-She assisted the international advisors in the many facets of international student advising and conducted focus groups to the international students to develop better ways to address their advising needs.
+She assisted the international advisors in the many facets of international student advising and conducted focus groups to develop better ways to address the advising needs of international students.

-Hillary has worked in higher education for the past three years as a graduate assistant at Heller School for Social Policy and Management, Brandeis University and as a career assistant at M.I.T.
+Hillary has worked in higher education as a graduate assistant at the Heller School for Social Policy and Management, Brandeis University, and as a career assistant at the Massachusetts Institute of Technology (MIT).

 Kathryn has a background in both music and advising, thus making for a rewarding experience at Berklee.
-She received her B.A. in music from Wheaton College in Norton, Massachusetts, with part of this degree studying at the Faculty of Music at the University of Edinburgh, Scotland.
+She received her B.A. in music from Wheaton College in Norton, Massachusetts, earning some credits toward her degree while studying music at the University of Edinburgh in Scotland.

 Sandra graduated from the University of Nevada-Las Vegas with a bachelor's of science degree in education.
 She began her career at Berklee in 1989 in the Housing Office.
-In 1993 she moved to the Music Synthesis Department, serving as assistant to the chair.
-She came to the Counseling and Advising Center in 1995 and has been there ever since in myriad positions, the most recent in her current position of Associate Director of Academic Advising.
+In 1993, she moved to the Music Synthesis Department (now known as the Electronic Production and Design Department), serving as assistant to the chair.
+She came to the Counseling and Advising Center (CAC) in 1995 and has worked in myriad positions at the CAC.

 Sandra also holds a master's of education degree in counseling and psychology.
 She immensely enjoys her work with students, whether on an individual level or in a group setting.
 Sandra is passionate about her job and is committed to student development and education.